08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 I am quite frankly still a student trying to build his way into having a better career in data engineering which I know will help my prospects in the future, and I firmly believe that this course on data engineering will help me so much in ways that I can use for the industry I am to endeavor in which is hopefully in this industry applied to business, or at the least an entry level role in it.
 I am applying for a financial aid because given my current situation I cannot at the moment being an unemployed student be able to pay for these tremendously helpful resources, and I hope I can benefit still from these resources given my situation.
 And I hope to repay this debt in whatever way I can given that it has helped me as I said in more ways than I can describe, and I hope that by providing me with the necessary resources to help me build my future prospects I can one day hopefully repay everything I owe that helped me get where I am now.

 Currently because I'm am trying my absolute best and doing what I can to land at least an opportunity if not an entry level job in the data industry together, I firmly believe that this specific course will help me do my job intuitively in the future hopefully, which I know can give me the edge over other potential competitors and applicants in the data industry in my country.
 Given that I've tasted but a small aspect of the instructors at Microsoft way of teaching I genuinely believe that in learning specialization courses like this one, I can better have the skills especially the foundational skills in doing my Job more efficiently and again intuitively in the future, and moreover be a better and more productive person given the deep understanding that this course I believe offers genuinely, which I can not only use in my potential opportunities in the future but in venturing into starting my own business as well with the knowledge this has taught, teaches, and will teach me

+# Commuting
+* pasig to taguig (BGC)
+* pasig to mandaluyong (ortigas)
+* pasig to makati (corporate makati, 9 to 6 sched)
+- wake up at 5, take shower, prep breakfast, commute to palengke, commute to san joaquin station for 7 oclock schedule, book destination to hulo station since malapit na sa corporate makati (unlike mrt route which would take going to palengke, then to crossing via edsa shaw jeep, then to mrt ayala station from mrt ortigas station, then another ride from mrt ayala station to the office itself which is 4 rides in total which is sayang pera)
+-
+* pasig to quezon (near GMA kamuning station)
+- you could take an MRT going here and walk to the office if within thhe vicinity of GMA kamuning station lang naman